 Training Resident Doctors as Innovators in Science (TARDIS)

+TARDIS is a residency-focused initiative characterized by a two-year Research Training experience and Tiered Mentorship.
+The mission of TARDIS is to create and nurture a culture of enthusiasm for residency research at UT Southwestern Medical Center.
 Our philosophy is that successful MD-based researchers arise from inquisitive MD trainees - the ones who ask the "whys and how’s" about health and disease - who are embraced by a culture of sustained basic science investigation.

 Open to Internal Medicine, Pediatrics and Surgery residents, the research training experience encompasses a two-year laboratory-based research program, work-in-progress seminars, rigorous journal clubs lead by faculty investigators and fellows, and career planning.
 Trainees are encouraged to discover their research interests in their current department or explore training in other participating departments.